Sachinvisal/orange-hrm/README.md

-# Building a Nested Comments System
+# Nested Comment Section

-A nested comment system is a feature, which allows users to share their opinions on a comment made by the author of the post or by another user.
-In this way, a multi-level structure of the conversation is created.
-Each of the comments can have child comments (or replies) that are forming a thread of organization.
-It visually represents the conversation in levels or layers.
-Thus, the users are able to follow the discussions far more easily, as every reply is linked to the original comment, keeping related responses together
+A nested comment system is a feature that allows users to share their opinions on a comment made by the author of the post or by another user.
+This creates a multi-level structure of the conversation, where each comment can have child comments (or replies) that form an organized thread.
+It visually represents the conversation in levels or layers, enabling users to follow discussions more easily, as every reply is linked to the original comment, keeping related responses together.

--#Typically a nested comment system includes:
+## Typically a nested comment system includes:

+- **Parent Comment**: The original comment which is on the top layer and can have multiple responses to it.
+- **Child Comments (Replies)**: Comments in response to a parent or another reply, displayed in an indented manner.
+- **Upvote/Downvote**: Each comment can be either liked or disliked.
+- **Timestamp**: The timestamp of the comment can be shown.
+- **Threaded Display**: Every reply is shown indented to indicate the relationship within the thread.

 ## Table of Contents